 In case of allergies: Allergen avoidance and if this is not sufficient: hyposensitization.

 As an alternative or supplement to conventional medicine, many patients familiarize themselves with complementary medicine.
 These include, for example, homeopathy or acupuncture.
 Although these approaches have not yet been scientifically proven, they can also have positive effects on an individual basis.

 Basically, it is above all important for those affected to get to know themselves well or to manage themselves well.
-There is the possibility to participate in so-called atopic eczema training courses, in which one can learn an optimal handling of the disease.
+There is the possibility to participate in so-called atopic dermatitis training courses, in which one can learn an optimal handling of the disease.
 In addition, it makes sense to take care not only of the physical concerns, but also of the psychological factors and to find an individual way to deal with them in a targeted manner, even in more difficult phases.

 In the following article you will learn more about the causes of dry elbows and how you can best prevent them.
 Causes can include hormones, lifestyle, dry air and clothing material.